RussOakham/wanderlust-recipes/README.md

   * _Username Banner_: Banner displaying the username of logged in account, allowing users to quickly identify if they are logged into their correct desired account.
   * _Recipes Submitted_: All historical recipes uploaded by the user displayed in list format, allowing users to easily access their owned recipes for review or edit.
   * _Favourite Recipes_: All favourited recipes are displayed in list format, allowing users quick access.
-  * _Pagination_: Page is paginated after 7 recipes are displayed, to ensure quick page load and easy user navigation.
   </details>

 <details><summary>New Recipe Page:</summary>